Project-Herophilus/.github/profile/README.md

 source software and all under Apache 2 licensing.

 # Key Links
-To support iDaaS here are some critical : <br/>
+Below are some key links that are contained within the content.
+We wanted to provide a section for some common and consistent critical content areas:

 * [Fictious Organization](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/General/FictitiousOrg.md)
 * [Design Principles](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/DesignPrinciples.md)